About Us

 Advisory Board Member

-Constance M. Orlando is an award-winning media executive recently named Executive Vice President of Specials, Music Programming & Music Strategy at BET Networks, a unit of Viacom Inc..
-A pop culture visionary, Ms. Orlando oversees all genres of original programming, including scripted offerings and specials like Black Girls Rock!.
-Ms. Orlando also leads the BET News department, overseeing critically acclaimed specials on Ferguson and Baltimore.
-She also ushered BET into the documentary space with BET Truth Series, which in its inaugural year produced award-winning projects Katrina 10 Years Later, Muhammad Ali: The People’s Champ and Stay Woke.
-Ms. Orlando is Executive Producer of all tentpole events, including the BET Awards, the #1 program in cable television history among AA viewers and a top 10 awards show on television amongst total viewers.
-Her work has earned her nine NAACP Image Awards.
-Outside of work, Orlando is passionate about advocating for and providing support to women and children in need, so in 1998 she launched a non-profit foundation, ‘Just The Girls’.
-She also serves on the Advisory Board for Clark Atlanta University’s TV department as the Programming Committee Chair.
+Constance M. Orlando is an award-winning media executive and the Executive Vice President of Specials, Music Programming & Music Strategy at BET Networks, a unit of Viacom Inc. A pop culture visionary, she oversees original programming, including scripted series and specials like Black Girls Rock!, and leads the BET News department, producing critically acclaimed specials on topics like Ferguson and Baltimore.
+She also launched the BET Truth Series, featuring award-winning documentaries such as Katrina 10 Years Later and Stay Woke.
+As Executive Producer of tentpole events like the BET Awards, the #1 cable program among African American viewers, and her work has earned nine NAACP Image Awards.

 Nina Packer